 A Free-Spoken Response

 This is a hurtful review for an accomplished doctor.
 In her response, Dr. Tran expresses her despair on the patient’s harsh comments regarding their practices.
 Seeing the reviewer is extremely upset, she asks her to come to her office to address her concerns.
-This is an excellent way of assuring the patient that you genuinely want to fix their concerns.
+This is an excellent negative feedback example of assuring the patient that you genuinely want to fix their concerns.

 #8 Patient vs Dr. Shu Ping

 A Sincere Response

 This review is not about the doctor or the services provided by the clinic.
 The patient is unhappy with the front desk’s behavior and inability to offer her a resolution for her queries.
 Dr. Ping takes the initiative to respond to the review and promises to fix the issue, without defending her staff.
 With doctors, a lot of bad reviews (and good feedback!) will be about your staff or members of your team.
 If you often hear that your staff is rude, inattentive, or dismissive, it’s a good idea to take a hard look at your customer service and make some changes.
 While responding to negative feedback, use this opportunity to improve your patient experience.

-In the end, it comes down to responding in a professional manner to reviews — whether they are negative or positive.
+After taking a look at these negative feedback examples, you can see that it comes down to responding in a professional manner to reviews.
 With hundreds of review sites easily accessible to patients, your healthcare practice will get negative online reviews.
 The ultimate goal is to start a dialogue that will help you not only to respond to negative reviews but also improve patient relationships.

 60% of patients state that it’s critical for doctors to respond to reviews.
 If making that part of your practice without having to dedicate staff time to monitoring multiple sites is a goal, BirdEye can send you real-time alerts when you receive new reviews and makes it simple respond directly from one place to resolve patient issues.
 With BirdEye, you can monitor your reviews and respond to them, and the best part is that all this can be done from a single location.